Burning ‘forever chemicals’ emerges as industry flash point

 One oft-cited study on the effectiveness of incinerating some types of PFAS is a report compiled in 2003 by University of Dayton researchers.
 Administered under the direction of 3M, a PFAS manufacturer, that report used a laboratory-scale study to simulate a hazardous waste incinerator.
 Researchers found no detectable levels of PFOA after two seconds at 1000°C (1832°F).
 Environmental groups criticized those findings, given their funder.
 A related 2014 study reached a similar conclusion to the initial report.

-Experts including Marco Castaldi, a City University of New York associate professor and associate director for the Earth Engineering Center, have pointed to the temperature cited in those reports as an indicator of the heat required to destroy PFAS.
+Experts including Marco Castaldi, a City University of New York professor and director for the Earth Engineering Center, have pointed to the temperature cited in those reports as an indicator of the heat required to destroy PFAS.

 “Normally the temperature should be above about 1000 degrees centigrade,” said Castaldi, writing by email in May.
 With the correct conditions and full compliance with environmental and safety regulations, he added, destruction at that temperature could be around 99% effective.